The Apprenticship Levy

 Key aspects of the apprenticeship levy

-- From April 2017, any businesses with a paybill in excess of £3 million per annum must pay the apprenticeship levy.
+- Any businesses with a paybill in excess of £3 million per annum must pay the apprenticeship levy.
 The levy will be charged at a rate of 0.5% of an employer’s paybill.

 - The apprenticeship levy is payable regardless of whether you employ apprentices or not.